 If Husband left with Wife or Widow, Husband's parents will be eligible to receive a portion.
 If Wife left with Husband or Widower, Wife's parents will be eligible to receive a portion.
 This feature is unique under Muslim succession law; you may not find many other laws.

-There is certain Hajb (i.e., blocking or exclusion) rules are applicable for ascendants of Mother.
+There is certain Hajb (i.e., blocking or exclusion) rules that are applicable for ascendants of Mother.
 Mother under Islamic inheritance law cannot be blocked by any inheritors, but Mother blocks Mother of Father and Mother of Mother.

-The Mother also can own lifetime gifts (i.e., Hiba) from their children without any classification or restrictions.
+The Mother can also own lifetime gifts (i.e., Hiba) from their children without any classification or restrictions.